 Virginia Fillers, Director

 Hello!
 I was raised in Oak Ridge, TN.
 I moved to Cookeville in 2008 to complete my BS in Elementary Education at TTU after spending a few years working professionally in film and television production.
 My experience working in schools spans more than a decade and encompasses private and public education.
 I credit much of SoulSong’s program to my experience at Knoxville Montessori School and my training through the North American Montessori Center.
 In 2014-2015, I served as captain of the art committee for the Heart of the City Playground project.
-I have also been the MOPPETS childcare coordinator for Cookeville MOPS, as well as the current president of Cookeville Roller Derby.
-I live in Algood with my daughter Charlotte and our corn snake.
+I have also been the MOPPETS childcare coordinator for Cookeville MOPS, as well as the president of Cookeville Roller Derby.
+I live in Algood with my daughter Charlotte and our corn snake and our cat.
 Charlotte attended SoulSong since it opened in 2015 until graduating from pre-k in 2019.
 She is now a student at Algood Elementary.
-In my free time, I enjoy hiking, cooking, watching musicals, and having adventures with Charlotte.
+In my free time, I enjoy traveling, taking walks, watching musicals, and having adventures with Charlotte.
 My pronouns are she/her.